Drops of Jupiter (Tell Me)

-"Drops of Jupiter", initially released as "Drops of Jupiter (Tell Me)", is a song written and recorded by American rock band Train.
+"Drops of Jupiter", initially released and sometimes still listed as "Drops of Jupiter (Tell Me)", is a song written and recorded by American rock band Train.
 It was released on January 29, 2001, as the lead single from their second studio album, Drops of Jupiter (2001).
-The song hit the top five of the Billboard Hot 100 chart and also charted in the top 40 for 29 weeks.
+The song entered the top five of the US Billboard Hot 100 chart and also became an international hit, reaching the top 10 in eight other countries.
 The European single has tracks "It's Love", "This Is Not Your Life", and "Sharks" as its B-sides.

-The recording features the signature strings of arranger Paul Buckmaster, who won the 2001 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for "Drops of Jupiter."
+The recording features the signature strings of arranger Paul Buckmaster, who won the 2001 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for "Drops of Jupiter".

 Background and composition

 Lead singer Pat Monahan stated that the song was inspired by his late mother, who had died after a struggle with cancer, and that the opening lines "came to [him] in a dream".
 He told VH1's Behind the Music: "The process of creation wasn't easy.
 I just couldn't figure out what to write, but then I woke up from a dream about a year after my mother passed away with the words 'back in the atmosphere'...It was just her way of saying what it was like – she was swimming through the planets and came to me with drops of Jupiter in her hair."

 The song is written in the key of C major and plays at a moderate tempo in cut time.